 ~ Jalaluddin Rumi

-How are you feeling, lovelies?
+How are you feeling?
 Are you travelling okay?

 It’s rather a fierce week, this week.
 And so was the week we’ve just had.
-Lots of solar flares, and a few polar shifts thrown in.
+Lots of big energies around us, including a portal and some solar flares.

 All this astrological and ecological phenomena can be quite disturbing for sensitive and empathic people.
 What makes us sensitive – that ability to feel and sense energies and information that might not be so readily apparent to others – is also the thing that can make us more vulnerable to influence by the energetic shifts and changes of our solar system.

 We may experience a sudden draining of our energy, feel heavy and fatigued, or ache as though we are coming down with the flu.
 We may find that we feel depressed or anxious for no reason, or that our sleep patterns are disrupted.
 We may feel unbalanced, not quite in our body, suffer from headaches or fuzzy thinking, or be irrational, teary, angry or upset – once again with no apparent cause.
 We may become highly over-sensitive – to foods, people, weather, noise and light.
 We might decide that our ideas suck, that we suck, that the whole situation sucks…